As a NEW University of Virginia incoming first-year, transfer or graduate

 Use the following steps:

-- Click on NETBADGE, enter your UVA computing ID and password.
-(This redirects you to the Cavalier Advantage CS Gold Online System.)
+- Click on NETBADGE using your UVA computing ID and password.
+(A website will appear redirecting you to the Cavalier Advantage Online System.)

 Photos can NOT be accepted any other way except through this website.